WiseGuru/Community-Digital-Garden-Docs/syntax-and-style-guide.md

 If you use Obsidian as your editor, there is a codeblock template for you in the templates folder, and it includes the `raw/endraw` described below.

 ### Jekyll
 Jekyll's syntax highlighting is the least-janky way to highlight code.
 Jekyll supports a wide-range of languages for syntax-highlighting, described here and elsewhere: [Supported syntax highlighting in Jekyll - Fabrizio Musacchio](https://www.fabriziomusacchio.com/blog/2021-08-11-Syntax_Highlighting_in_Jekyll/)[^4]

+Unfortunately, it does not support Nunjucks, though there may be a workaround we can implement in the future.[^5]

 Examples: